tdwg/bdq/tg2/_review/docs/guide/users/index.md

 `Quality Control` in downstream analysis of aggregated data faces other challenges.
 The volume of aggregated data is likely to be large, making it infeasible to either review all proposed `Amendments` or to report proposed changes to upstream databases of record.
 Quality Control in the workflow processing of data streams from large scale aggregation may include acceptance of proposals from `Amendments` into a data stream for downstream analysis.
 This should be done with some care in checking that the proposed `Amendments` are not introducing errors or false precision, and both unamended and amended data should be preserved, with accepted proposals from `Amendments` clearly identifiable as changes to the data stream.

+#### 2.1.4 Measures for Quality Control and Quality Assurance (non-normative)

+`Multi Record` `Measures` that take the outputs of other Tests as their inputs support both **Quality Assurance** and **Quality Control**, but they are used in different ways:

+- **Quality Assurance:** `Multi Record` `Measures` that examine the results of other Tests and return `Response.result`=`COMPLETE` or `NOT_COMPLETE` are used as dataset-level filters to retain only records that are fit for a particular `Use Case`.
+- **Quality Control:** `Multi Record` `Measures` that examine the results of other Tests and return numeric counts or other metrics are used to summarize patterns across a dataset, helping to prioritize targeted data cleanup and to compare potential improvement scenarios (e.g., comparing results pre-amendment with those post-amendment, to evaluate how much acceptance of proposed `Amendments` would improve the fitness of the data).

 ## 3 A Guide to the Tests (non-normative)

 The BDQ standard defines a set of Tests to assess the quality of biodiversity data.
 Implementations of these Tests may produce `Data Quality Reports`.
 The format of such `Data Quality Reports` may vary, but they should contain specific information about outputs from each Test.
 This guide describes the Tests, their inputs, expectations about their outputs, how they may be used for Quality Control and Quality Assurance, and describes the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), which gives the details of each BDQ Test.